-Introductory course exploring the creative process and the tools of video and web production.
-Examines television and the web as artistic and communicative media.
+Introductory course exploring the creative process and the tools of video production.
+Examines television as an artistic and communicative medium.
 Covers the basics of multi-camera and single-camera on-location production.
 Hands-on course that teaches students how to use the tools of media production to craft messages for a wide variety of audiences.